JigsawStack/insanely-fast-whisper-api/README.md

 - Fly will prompt: `Do you want to tweak these settings before proceeding` if you have nothing to adjust.
 Most of the required settings are already configured in the `fly.toml` file.
 No `n` to proceed and deploy.

-The first time you deploy it will take some time since the image is huge Subsequent deploys will be a lot faster.
+The first time you deploy it will take some time since the image is huge.
+Subsequent deploys will be a lot faster.

 Run the following if you want to set up speaker diarization or an auth token to secure your API: